sillsdev/ptx2pdf/docs/documentation/ornaments.md

-Note that while the caching of settings mentioned above means that the command can be used to switch to a previously-loaded ornament family by a hook or milestone, it *cannot* be used to perform the initial loading without reassigning all relevant catcodes.
+Note that while the caching of settings mentioned above means that the command can be used to switch to a previously-loaded ornament family by a hook or milestone or stylesheet, it *cannot* be used to perform the initial loading without reassigning all relevant catcodes, which it does not do at present.
 Thus if such switching is expected, the `.tex` file that sets up the hooks should switch to all expected families in turn.

 ## Additional ornaments
 These ornaments have been defined in addition to the ornaments provided by the LaTeX package: